radicalgeek/pg_analyser/README.md

 2. **Index Usage and Types**: Evaluates the usage of existing indexes to identify unused or rarely used indexes that may consume unnecessary resources, and suggests more efficient index types where applicable.

-3. **Foreign Key and Relationship Checks**: Ensures consistency in data types across foreign key relationships and identifies potential referential integrity issues.

-4. **Unused or Rarely Used Columns**: Detects columns that have a high percentage of null values or a lack of diversity in their data, which might indicate that the column is underutilized.
+3. **Unused or Rarely Used Columns**: Detects columns that have a high percentage of null values or a lack of diversity in their data, which might indicate that the column is underutilized.

-5. **Temporal Data Type Appropriateness**: Reviews columns with temporal data to ensure that the most appropriate data type is used, considering the need for time zone awareness and precision.
+4. **Temporal Data Type Appropriateness**: Reviews columns with temporal data to ensure that the most appropriate data type is used, considering the need for time zone awareness and precision.

-6. **Consistent Use of Enums**: Identifies columns that could benefit from being converted to enum types, based on the repetition of a limited set of string values.
+5. **Consistent Use of Enums**: Identifies columns that could benefit from being converted to enum types, based on the repetition of a limited set of string values.

 ## Getting Started